FrescoLogic/FL6000/README.md

 ### 4. Limitations?

-Support for isochronous devices is currently disabled.
-Limited testing has been done with USB webcams with some success.
-Isoch out support needs some work on data caching before it will function properly.
+Isochronous devices are now supported but only limited testing has been done.
+Webcams are working as are USB audio in and out.

 ### 5. How do I compile & test the kernel driver?